oslabs-beta/FortifyQL/README.md

+FortifyQL is a sophisticated security scanning tool designed to provide developers with deep insights into potential security vulnerabilities within their GraphQL API's.
+FortifyQL dynamically generates queries that emulate common attacks identified by the Open Web Application Security Project (OWASP).
+The responses are analyzed for insecure default configurations and missing security measures that may lead to Injection, Denial of Service (DOS), and Batching attacks.
+The data is displayed within an intuitive and user-friendly interface, making it accessible to developers of all skill levels.

+Let's explore how FortifyQL's unique features can provide you peace-of-mind concerning the safety of your application.

 # React + TypeScript + Vite

 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.